iosdecal/ios-decal-hw2/README.md

 ## Grading

-Grading is based on how many autograder tests you pass.
-We provided all autograder tests in the *UITests group.
-You get assigned 1 point for every set of tests you passed.
-Note that if you don't pass Required Behaviors, you automatically get an F. You get a total score out of 4.
-For context a 0/4 and 1/4 - F, 2/4 - D, 3/4 - C, 4/4 - B.
+Grading is primarily based on your app's functionality (as determined by the autograder).
+We have provided samples of 13/16 autograder test cases in the [*UITests group](https://github.com/iosdecal/ios-decal-hw2/tree/master/SwiftCalc/SwiftCalcUITests) as a way for you to test your app as you build it out.
+Following the specs outlined in this README will ensure you pass the remaining 3 hidden test cases.
+You will be given 1 point for every set of tests you passed.
+Note that if you don't pass Required Behaviors, your tests will fail against the autograder.

-We reserve the top submissions for the top students in the class.
-These students will get a 5/4 and will be passed on to Apple recruiting.
+The total score is out of 4, and students with the top submissions are eligible to receive one extra-credit point (5/4).
+These students have the option to have their resumes refered to Apple Univeristy recruiting.

 ## Video Demos